yfxu/yfxu.github.io/content/posts/conveying-emotion-through-text.md

 > A: You think I'm ready for this interview?
 > B: yea I mean prolly
 > B: just don't like
-> B: make racist comments or some shit aHA
+> B: make derogatory comments or some shit aHA

-> A: bro how do I use tinder
+> A: bro how do I win on tinder
 > B: you uhhhhhhhhh
 > B: don't be ugly XDDDD